robertwenner/comics/doc/outputs.md

 font of size 10px.
 (This is without regard to frame spacing.)
 To pick a style, look at the XML of your comic texts (Inkscape menu Edit, then XML Editor...) and copy a `style=` description.

+Both `id_prefix` and `label_prefix` are optional and default to "Copyright".
+These prefixes are used with the language name for label and id of the newly generated layers.
+You can pick different ones in case you already have a layer named e.g., `CopyrightEnglish`.

 The position for the copyright note is picked automatically and depends on the frames in the comic.
 If there are rows of frames, the text will be